johhonn/keeper-contracts/doc/contracts/DIDRegistry.md

 Documentation:

 ```
-@notice registerAttribute is called only by DID owner.
+@notice Register DID attributes.
-@dev this function registers DID attributes
+     * @dev The first attribute of a DID registered sets the DID owner.
+     Subsequent updates record _checksum and update info.
-@param _did refers to decentralized identifier (a byte32 length ID)
+     * @param _did refers to decentralized identifier (a bytes32 length ID).
-@param _checksum includes a one-way HASH calculated using the DDO content
+@param _checksum includes a one-way HASH calculated using the DDO content.
-@param _value refers to the attribute value
+@param _value refers to the attribute value, limited to 2048 bytes.
+@return the size of the registry after the register action.
 ```
 Parameters:
 * bytes32 _did